 Clean the tabletop thoroughly and make sure it is dry and even.

-2. Acquire the Ceramic Tiles
+2. Getting the Ceramic Tiles for the Mosaic Design

 Here are a few places you can find or purchase tiles: